 Every wonder why some people like cats more than dogs?
 What makes a cat person or a dog person?
 Check out the top five reasons!

 I talked with fellow cat lovers and did some research on the Internet to gather opinions.
-Are you curious what I found?
+Are you curious about what I found?
 Let’s see what some cat people have to share.

 Why do people like cats more than dogs?